 Environmental Public Health Tracking: Climate Change

 High temperatures can cause many health problems, such as heat rash, swelling, cramps, fainting, and heat stroke.
-Public health professionals track extreme heat and heat-related illness in order to prepare for future heat events and warn the public when they are at risk.
+We track heat-related illness to prepare for future heat events and warn the public when they are at risk.
+These data have implications for everyone at work and play in Wisconsin, especially when temperatures are warming up.

 Frequently asked questions